Andy3153/terraria-docker/README.md

 1. I have no idea how to get `docker buildx` to work right, I'm literally using Docker manifest
 1. I don't know how good I'll be at updating my images
+1. I switched to an arm64 Raspberry Pi, so I won't provide an `arm32v7` image anymore

 ***You can still use the images I publish, I just won't guarantee they're the most up-to-date***